Iandrewburg/Data_Engineering_Term_2_Project/README.md

 We have included two additional columns, one indicating G20 membership and another for OPEC country status, allowing us to conduct a correlation analysis for each group.

 As a result, we have created one visualization and one correlation matrix for each scenario, depending on whether the country belongs to the G20 or OPEC.
-For the correlation analysis, we have primarily relied on data concerning GDP, exports, and WTI, as many other indicators contained a significant number of missing values, making it challenging to obtain dependable results.
+For the correlation analysis, we have primarily relied on data concerning inflation, exports, and WTI, as many other indicators contained a significant number of missing values, making it challenging to obtain dependable results.

 ## EER Diagrams